CompCogNeuro/sims/ch2/detector/README.md

 * Press `Test Trial` for each of the other digits, until the number `8` shows up.

-You should have seen the receiving unit finaly activated when the digit `8` was presented, with an activation of zero for all the other digits.
+You should have seen the receiving unit finally activated when the digit `8` was presented, with an activation of zero for all the other digits.
 Thus, as expected, the receiving unit acts like an `8` detector: only when the input perfectly matches the input weights is there enough excitatory input to drive the receiving neuron above its firing threshold.

 * You can use the "VCR" style buttons after the `Time` label at the bottom right of the `NetView` to review each cycle of updating, to see the progression of activation over time.